 Equally, processes may be developed to help HRDs recover their dignity, something that can help neutralise - at least to an extent - the stigmatisation associated with these processes.
-Such actions contribute to confronting criminalisation processes at the personal, family and professional level.238

-In the Central American region the member organisations of the Iniciativa Mesoamericana de Defensoras (Mesoamerican Human Rights Defenders' Initiative, IMD), have provided psychological support to HRDs (some of whom have been victims of criminalisation) and their immediate circles.
+Such actions contribute to confronting criminalisation processes at the personal, family and professional level.238 member organisations of the Iniciativa Mesoamericana de Defensoras (Mesoamerican Human Rights Defenders' Initiative, IMD), have provided psychological support to HRDs (some of whom have been victims of criminalisation) and their immediate circles.